natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Jaguar%20GR.1.md

 * Equipped with [[HUD#410SUM1|Head-Up Display]] in the cockpit, which displays a large variety of flight information and has full integration with weapon systems.

 '''Cons:'''

 * Mediocre top speed, only barely capable of crossing mach 1.
 * Middling climb rate and acceleration, with poor energy retention.
 * Only able to cary two AIM-9G Sidewinders.
 * Does not come equipped with any kind of radar, leaving it unable to use radar-homing missiles.
 * Incredibly heavy when loaded with bombs.
+* Does not carry any sort of countermeasures, leaving it susceptible to AA missiles.

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->